DariuszDyrda/WeightTracker/README.md

 npm start
 ```

-5. Scan QR code with mobile app on your phone.
+5. Scan QR code with Expo mobile app on your phone.

 ## Build with